DaniyalAhmad7/C--Basic-Projects/README.md

 # C++ Basic Projects

-A collection of basic C++ projects to help beginners understand and implement fundamental programming concepts.
+Here is the collection of basic C++ projects to help beginners understand and implement fundamental programming concepts.

 ## Contents